NUS-HPC-AI-Lab/oh-my-server/docs/tacc_frontera.md

 It can also avoid some potential conflicts between MPI libraries and Horovod on some GPU clusters.

+On TACC-Frontera, DALI only works for one node with 4GPUs, if use Pytorch + Horovod, I guess because its specific MPI : ( .
+When use mutil nodes, it still doesn't work.

 **Install**

 Build DALI with Pytorch, Horovod and CUDA 11.0.